comp426-2022-spring/a99-castor/README.md

 8. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
 9. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

-## Team mangement

-Plan to meet with your team ASAP.
-Talk through identifying roles within your team.

-Try to figure out what each of you are good at/enjoy doing and try to work out roles that incorporate that.

-Some basic roles you will want to consider:

-1. A review manager - someone to review pull requests and merge or reject them and manage the related discussions
-2. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
-3. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
-4. A release manager - someone to manage the packaging and release process for your prototype package
-5. A project manager - someone keeping track of all the moving parts and make sure that everything that needs to happen is happening.
-6. Roles for team members to take charge or different parts of the project.
-Possible roles:
-   1. Front end lead
-   2. Back end lead
-   3. Database lead
-   4. Design lead
-   5. Etc.

-You will notice that there are more roles than people in your group.
-That is because you will all be doing a hybrid job of managing a thing while working on other things.

-## Check in with instructional staff

-Schedule a few times throughout the rest of the semester for your team to check-in with your assigned instructional staff member during their scheduled office hours.

-## Assignment instructions

-And that is about all you need to get started.

-All the rest of the assignment instructions are available at: https://comp426.johndmart.in/a/99

-Good skill and be creative!

-Test For Submission

 ## Starting the README file for our project here